Nordix/metal3-dev-tools/wow/citycloud.md

   traffic from the jumphost or other machines in the default security group).
   You can create your own security group if needed.
 - sensible specs (we are sharing resources)
-- network connectivity : airship-ext-dev only , no direct connection to the external network
+- network connectivity : metal3-ext-dev only , no direct connection to the
+  external network
 - don't use passwords but SSH keys
 - delete your machine when you don't need it anymore